eikona-media/deployer-recipes/docs/roundcube.md

 require 'recipe/roundcube.php';
 ```

-The recipe extends the common recipe of core deployer so you have to include this recipe in `deploy.php` too:
+The recipe extends the common recipe of core deployer, so you have to include this recipe in `deploy.php` too:

 ```php
 require 'recipe/common.php';